-Studen nt:

-Addres ss:

-:
+Student t:

+s:

-Semes ster/Year last attended HT classes:
+Semest ter/Year last attended HT classes:

-Semes ster/Year desiring re-admission:
+Semest ter/Year desiring re-admission:

-Studen nt ID #:
+Student t ID #:

 type.
-E CTIONS: Complete this form and submit according to directions in Re-admission Procedure.
-Be concise and pertinent in your statements.
-Remember to include all relevant documentation in Procedure.
+B TIONS: Complete this form and submit according to directions in Re-admissing concise and pertinent in your statements.
+Remember to include all relevant in the instance of the concise and pertinent in your statements.
+Remember to include all relevant in the concise of the conc

-DATA ON LAST TERM ENROLLED IN HT PROGRAM:
+DATA (ON LAST TERM ENROLLED IN HT PROGRAM:

 1. List courses being carried at that time.

 2. Work load - previous hours/week and place of employment.

 3. Other contributing pressures, e.g. health, family, personal.
 Describe briefly.

-4. Statement of reason(s) for leaving HT program - cite major source of difficulty.
+4. Statement of reason(s) for leaving HT program - cite major source of difficult ty.

 RE-AD MISSION REQUEST FORM (page 2)

-DATA : SINCE LEAVING HT PROGRAM:
+DATA S SINCE LEAVING HT PROGRAM:

 1. Course work completed - with grades.

 2. Work load - hours/week at present.

-NALE FOR DESIRING RE-ADMISSION.
+RATIO enter a NALE FOR DESIRING RE-ADMISSION.
 Based on reasons for leaving program, why should you be allowed to re this time?
 State if any contributing pressures have been resolved or have changed.

 DATA (ON COURSE WORK TO BE COMPLETED: Courses in the HT Curriculum yet to be completed are:

 2. Work load to be carried if re-admitted - hours/week.
 Is it a necessity that you work?